 Before we go into the subject of sublimation, let us try to understand a few terminologies that will be relevant to this topic.
 In day to day life, we see substances occurring in many states, called states of matter.
 We see solids, liquids, and gases.
 Each of these is a phase.
 When you say solid, it is a substance in which the particles which constitute it, are arranged in specific patterns.
 This arrangement provides a certain property to it.
 When you say liquids, they are free to flow and don't have a definite shape.
 The molecules are more loosely arranged in liquids as compared to solids.
 A gaseous state is one where there is no definite volume or shape.
 The molecules are much more loosely arranged than in liquids.

-The solid substance that undergoes the change to form gas is called Sublime.
+The solid substance that changes to form gas is called Sublime.

-The solid obtained by cooling of the vapors is called as sublimate.
+The solid obtained by cooling of the vapours is called a sublimate.

 Now we bring in another term here, “Endothermic”.
-A process which absorbs thermal or heat energy while undergoing a change is called Endothermic.
+A process that absorbs thermal or heats energy while changing is called Endothermic.
 Water absorbs heat to become water vapor.
 Another term now is “Triple Point”.
-The triple point is defined as the temperature and pressure of a substance, at which its solid, liquid and gaseous phase coexist in complete equilibrium.
+The triple point is defined as the temperature and pressure of a substance, at which its solid, liquid and gaseous phases coexist in complete equilibrium.
 Now to get back to sublimation, the change from the solid phase to the gas phase occurs at temperature and pressure which are below the triple point.

 Another term that is relevant to understanding sublimation is "Vapour Pressure".
-The pressure is exerted by the vapor in thermodynamic equilibrium with its solid or liquid phase at a temperature in a closed system.
+The pressure is exerted by the vapour in thermodynamic equilibrium with its solid or liquid phase at a temperature in a closed system.
 In simple terms, it relates to the ease with which particles can escape from the solid or liquid phase into the gas phase.
-A substance which has a high vapor pressure at normal temperatures is called Volatile.
+A substance that has a high vapour pressure at normal temperatures is called Volatile.

 Relatively, very few solids are capable of sublimation.
 Hence this process of sublimation can be used as an excellent purification method.
 When a solid is contaminated with non-volatile impurities then this is a very good method for separation and purification.
 The contaminated or impure solid is heated in a vessel while keeping it in contact with a cold surface.
 On heating, the volatile solid sublimes and attaches to the cold surface above it, while the impurities remain below.
 This is a very eco-friendly process because this does not use any solvents, or no waste is generated.
 The limitation is that it is not very efficient in separating volatile solids from one another.

 In order to effect sublimation, many criteria need to be met.
-First, the sample should be kept at a sufficient temperature to maintain high vapor pressure, because if it goes below that temperature the material could decompose.
-Second, a surface must be available on which the sublimed vapor can condense or solidify.
+First, the sample should be kept at a sufficient temperature to maintain high vapour pressure, because if it goes below that temperature the material could decompose.
+Second, a surface must be available on which the sublimed vapour can condense or solidify.

 Is the process of sublimation useful to us in day to day living?
 Do we see this working?
 The answer is Yes, We do.
 For instance, consider the case of air fresheners which we keep in bathrooms or cupboards.
 When the air fresheners are heated in a hot water bath you can see the transition from solid to the gas phase.
 Appropriate precautions should be taken when heating such substances.
-Similarly, the case of Naphthalene balls or also called as mothballs.
-They sublime and it helps keep moth and other insects away.
-Camphor is another substance which sublimes to give a very pleasant smell.
+Similarly, the case of Naphthalene balls or also called mothballs.
+The sublime and helps keep moths and other insects away.
+Camphor is another substance that sublimes to give a very pleasant smell.
 There are specialized printers that use this process.
 In the process of printing, the ink turns from solid to gas and then again into the solid phase.
-These techniques are used in fabric printing also in textile industry.
+These techniques are used in fabric printing also in the textile industry.

 Dye sublimation printers are now replacing inkjet printers.
 The prints get dried as soon as they exit the printer and are ready to use.
-Such printers use minimal moving parts; so maintenance is easier.
-In the textile industry, dye sublimation process is used to printing in synthetic fabrics like polyester.
+Such printers use minimal moving parts, so maintenance is easier.
+In the textile industry, the dye sublimation process is used to print in synthetic fabrics like polyester.
 Even in T-Shirts, banners, flags etc: this technique is used.
-The principal advantage in the textile industry is the colors in printing are extremely brilliant due to the bonding of the dye to the synthetic fibers.
-With the sublimation process, many decorative works in printing are also being done.
-Also, wash resistant, scratch proof images can be sublimated with the current technology that is available.
-In areas of awards and recognition, sublimation allows manufacturing of full-color plaques, signs, name badges etc: A lot of products like coffee mugs, pens, and bags can be printed with dye sublimation at very low cost.
+The principal advantage in the textile industry is the colours in printing are extremely brilliant due to the bonding of the dye to the synthetic fibres.

-Thus, so far we have had a brief introduction to the topic of sublimation, understanding of relevant terms, the common examples of sublimation as we see in day to day life, the industrial and pharmaceutical uses and some benefits to the environment compared to another conventional process.
+Thus, so far we have had a brief introduction to the topic of sublimation, understanding of relevant terms, the common examples of sublimation as we see in day to day life, the industrial and pharmaceutical uses and some benefits to the environment compared to other conventional processes.